spiral-sec/vilya/README.md

 # vilya, a cool ELF packer for all your packing needs :)

+## TODO

+- [ ] adapt code for 32/64 bits ELF binaries
+- [ ] build straightforward and generic wait to get a program's entrypoint
+- [ ] encapsulate target code, into a newly formed program that will decode and run it

 ## Supported binary architectures

 By default, `vilya` should find the architecture of the binary your are trying to pack, but if it doesn't work,